 November 2012 – Continental Divide Electric Co-op awarded Zuni Christian Mission School $4,510 as the recipient of the CDEC/CoBank "Sharing Success" grant.
-The money was to be used to equip two classrooms with a ceiling-mounted projector, a document camera and a laptop computer.
-The equipment installation would complete the technology infrastructure needed for Zuni Christian's new school.
+The money was used to equip two classrooms with a ceiling-mounted projector, a document camera and a laptop computer.
+The equipment installation completed the technology infrastructure needed for Zuni Christian's new school.
 The grant opportunity was in celebration of 2012 as "International Year of Cooperatives."

 December 2012 – CDEC members generously donated nearly $3,100 to enable CDEC to provide hot, holiday meals to more than 60 families in the Grants, Gallup and surrounding areas.

 February 2013 – The New Mexico Public Regulation Commission (PRC) ordered Tri-State Generation & Transmission Association, CDEC's power provider, to publish notice of its October 2012 rate proposals – Advice Notice No. 15 – in the March 2013 enchantment magazine.
 The PRC also scheduled a public hearing to begin October 22, 2013, on Tri-State's proposed wholesale rate increase and rate redesign, following protests by CDEC, Springer Electric Cooperative and Kit Carson Electric Cooperative in 2012, which resulted in suspension of Tri-State's rate proposals by the PRC.